 Is the PSA test recommended for prostate cancer screening?

-Until about 2008, many doctors and professional organizations encouraged yearly PSA screening for men beginning at age 50.
+Until about 2008, some doctors and professional organizations encouraged yearly PSA screening for men beginning at age 50.
 Some organizations recommended that men who are at higher risk of prostate cancer, including African American men and men whose father or brother had prostate cancer, begin screening at age 40 or 45.
 However, as more was learned about both the benefits and harms of prostate cancer screening, a number of organizations began to caution against routine population screening.
-Other organizations recommend that men who are considering PSA screening first discuss the risks and benefits with their doctors.
+Most organizations recommend that men who are considering PSA screening first discuss the risks and benefits with their doctors.

 Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover PSA screening as well.